Xilinx-CNS/kubernetes-onload/README.md

-# Onload Operator v3 for Kubernetes and OpenShift
+# Onload Integration for Kubernetes and OpenShift

 ## Deployment guide